Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 • Improve sleep quality and mental alertness

-Hyperbaric oxygen therapy (HBOT) is a therapy that has a patient breathe 100% pure oxygen in a pressurized chamber.
+Hyperbaric oxygen therapy (HBOT) is a therapy that entails breathing 100% pure oxygen in a pressurized chamber.

-Several studies illustrate the potential of HBOT, when administered in a specific protocol, in improving cognitive, physical, and psychological performance.
-In this protocol, oxygen levels are fluctuated during each hyperbaric session.
-This system increases oxygen levels in the body up to 20 times higher than normal and boosts your brain’s ability to heal itself.
+Several studies illustrate the potential of a specific HBOT protocol in improving cognitive, physical, and psychological performance.
+In this evidence-based protocol, oxygen levels are fluctuated during each hyperbaric session.
+Not only does this system increase oxygen levels in the body up to 20 times higher than normal, but it also boosts your brain’s ability to heal itself.

-The unique medical program at Aviv consists of a treatment program that can include this same research-backed HBOT protocol along with cognitive training, dietary coaching, and physical performance training, in a physician-designed program tailored to each client’s needs.
+The unique Aviv Medical Program, available only at Aviv Clinics, can include this same research-backed HBOT protocol, alongside other therapies like cognitive training, dietary coaching, and physical performance training.
+Our physician-designed program is personalized to the needs of each client at Aviv Clinics.

 This holistic approach gives each patient the personalized care they deserve for their unique health conditions.
 Our clients have optimized their athletic performance with HBOT and have found relief from debilitating medical conditions such as stroke and traumatic brain injury.